 During the warmer months, you can swim in the pool.
 But the rest of the year, activities include kayaking, bike rides, and naturalist-led hikes.
 You never know what creatures you might see!
 Ask the staff about the daily schedules.

 The Lodge on Little St. Simons Island is only accessible by boat, which leaves from the marina on St. Simon’s Island.
+Parking spots are labeled for lodge guest use.
 Rates start at $425 per night all-inclusive and go up based on room type and season.
 Book your stay by visiting their website or calling (912) 638-7472.